Let's Explore Kubernetes:

 - Kubernetes: Kubernetes orchestrates container deployment, scaling, and management across clusters, reducing complexity with lifecycle management as the number of containers grows.

-- Control Plane: This focuses on managing and controlling the cluster's operations to match a desired state.
+- Control plane: This manages cluster operations and works to match the desired state.

 - Businesses can decide whether they prefer to host their own control plane to reduce costs and have more flexibility, or if they prefer to pay a cloud provider to host and manage it for them.